Water management responsibilities are shared between various organisations in South East Queensland.

 Queensland Urban Utilities supplies reticulated water and sewerage services to Ipswich.
 For information on sewer main blockages, water main breaks, leaking water meters, water connections and town water please contact QUU.

 The Bremer River and the Mid-Brisbane River run through parts of Ipswich, as well as other numerous smaller streams and creeks.
 Council has a range of information about these waterways.
-Council also has a number of waterway health initiatives relating to the wellbeing of the waterways in Ipswich, including a number of fact sheets.
-Vegetation along rivers and creeks, known as riparian vegetation is an important component in the management of waterways.
-Educational materials have been developed to help school groups and teachers understand waterway and catchment issues.
+Council has a number of initiatives to improve and maintain the wellbeing of the waterways in Ipswich and have provided a number of Fact Sheets so that residents are also able to contribute to making our waterways safe.
+Educational resources have been developed to help school groups and teachers understand waterway and catchment issues.

 Activities on land can impact on water and cause water pollution, or contribute to blue-green algae growth.
 Activities like washing vehicles, doing earthworks, or changing the oil on your car should be done in a way that ensures nothing other than clean water washes into the stormwater drains.
 Erosion and sediment is a significant contributor to water quality declines in waterways.